-Regarding Suzanne and Tony, if Zooey’s claim is unsubstantiated, divorce mediation could proceed.
-However, if Tony is still legally married to Zooey when he weds Suzanne, he is a bigamist and the marriage is void under Massachusetts law.
+Regarding Suzanne and Tony, if Zooey’s claim is not found to be true, divorce mediation could proceed.
+However, if Tony is still legally married to Zooey when he weds Suzanne, he is a bigamist.
+This means the marriage to Suzanne is void under Massachusetts law.

-Because an annulled marriage is seen legally as invalid from its inception, a probate judge cannot divide the marital estate or award alimony.
-Moreover, Yolanda, by statute, is considered born out of wedlock to single parents.
-Tony’s paternity must be re-established for the court to issue child support, custody and visitation orders.
+Because an annulled marriage is seen legally as invalid from the start, a probate judge cannot divide the marital estate or award alimony.
+Moreover, Massachusetts law considers Yolanda to be born out of wedlock to single parents.
+Tony’s paternity must be re-established for a court to issue child support, custody and visitation orders.

 WANDA AND VICTOR